Toolbox Reference#

 cache clear

-Note that in all commands of cache
+Note that in all commands related to the cache

-, only cache has_key
+, only the cache has_key

 command can fail